-Clients routinely seek Mr. Haffey’s assistance in forming a new business.
+Clients routinely seek Mr. Haffey’s assistance in forming new businesses.
 Mr. Haffey helps them with the selection of an appropriate legal entity, such as a C corporation, S corporation, limited liability company or other, including an analysis of tax and non-tax issues.
-Mr. Haffey also assists in the preparation and filing of documents to form the entity, such as articles of incorporation for a corporation or articles of organization for an LLC, bylaws, operating agreements and other documents.
+Mr. Haffey also assists in the preparation and filing of organizational documents to form and structure the entity, such as articles of incorporation, articles of organization, bylaws, operating agreements, shareholder agreements and other documents.

 Other important considerations in forming a business that Mr. Haffey can help with are equity and debt funding, the protection of key assets, securing of offices or facilities, and the engagement of key employees and service providers.

 Mr. Haffey helps clients think through important issues in designing the internal organizational structure of their business, such as the contributions to be made by the owners, who will perform what roles in the business, the allocation of voting and decision-making to the appropriate decision-makers and the appropriate thresholds for decisions, the compensation or returns on investment to be paid to the owners and executives, and the exit strategy and buy-sell terms in the event an owner is to leave the business.
 These issues are handled differently by each client, and Mr. Haffey helps to ensure they are properly reflected in the organizational documents of the business.

 Through the life of a business, it engages in a multitude of corporate and commercial transactions.
 These may include the admission of new owners or the departure of owners, the engagement of key employees, service providers or strategic partners, dealings with vendors and customers and the leasing of space or equipment.
 Most such dealings are based on contracts of some sort, and Mr. Haffey can help.